dazuma/toys/toys/docs/guide.md

 At this time, bash is the only shell that is supported directly.
 If you are using zsh, however, you can use the `bashcompinit` function to load the toys bash completion (as well as other bash-based completions).
-This _mostly_ works, with a few caveats.
+This *mostly* works, with a few caveats.
 Native zsh completion is on the future roadmap.

 ## Writing your own CLI using Toys

-Although Toys is not primarily designed to help you write a custom command-line binary, you can use it in that way.
+Although Toys is not primarily designed to help you write a custom command-line executable, you can use it in that way.
 Toys is factored into two gems:
-**toys-core**, which includes all the underlying machinery for creating command-line binaries, and **toys**, which is really just a wrapper that provides the `toys` binary itself and its built-in commands and behavior.
-To write your own command line binary based on the Toys system, just require the **toys-core** gem and configure your binary the way you want.
+**toys-core**, which includes all the underlying machinery for creating command-line executables, and **toys**, which is really just a wrapper that provides the `toys` executable itself and its built-in commands and behavior.
+To write your own command line executable based on the Toys system, just require the **toys-core** gem and configure your executable the way you want.

-Toys-Core is modular and lets you customize much of the behavior of a command line binary, simply by setting options or adding plugins.
+Toys-Core is modular and lets you customize much of the behavior of a command line executable, simply by setting options or adding plugins.
 For example:

 *   Toys itself automatically adds a number of flags, such as `--verbose` and `--help`, to each tool.
-Toys-Core lets you customize what flags (if any) are automatically added for your own command line binary.
+Toys-Core lets you customize what flags (if any) are automatically added for your own command line executable.
 *   Toys itself provides a default way to run tools that have no `run` method.
     It assumes such tools are namespaces, and displays the online help screen.
-    Toys-Core lets you provide an alternate default run method for your own command line binary.
+    Toys-Core lets you provide an alternate default run method for your own command line executable.
 *   Toys itself provides several built-in tools, such as `do`, and `system`.
-    Toys-Core lets you write your own command line binary with its own built-in tools.
+    Toys-Core lets you write your own command line executable with its own built-in tools.
 *   Toys itself implements a particular search path for user-provided Toys files, and looks for specific file and directory names such as `.toys.rb`.
-    Toys-Core lets you change the search path, the file/directory names, or disable user-provided Toys files altogether for your own command line binary.
-Indeed, most command line binaries do not need user-customizable tools, and can ship with only built-in tools.
+    Toys-Core lets you change the search path, the file/directory names, or disable user-provided Toys files altogether for your own command line executable.
+Indeed, most command line executables do not need user-customizable tools, and can ship with only built-in tools.
 *   Toys itself has a particular way of displaying online help and reporting errors.
-Toys-Core lets your own command line binary customize these and many other features.
+Toys-Core lets your own command line executable customize these and many other features.

 For more information, see the